 - The decision to grant an award will be based on three factors:

 - Previous academic performance, including a GPA of at least 2.75 from all undergraduate work, based on information gained from transcripts and references.

 - Strong leadership potential for serving the church, based on information gained from references and from a required essay on the applicant’s past, present and future service/ministry.

 - Personal character and emotional health, based on information gained from references.

 Procedure to apply

-- A completed application for admission with all supporting materials, including transcript(s), references and an admission essay.
+- A completed Admissions Application with all supporting materials, including transcript(s), references and an admission essay.

 - how an education at AMBS will enrich their ministry

 Please note: Since the scholarship selection process is competitive and limited scholarship funds are available, a strong essay that clearly addresses the above areas — with attention to grammar and spelling — is important.